heyitsxed/BoyOrGirl/README.md

 # BoyOrGirl

-A simple, Guess Gender app built in Swift
+A simple gender-guessing app built in Swift.

 ## Features
 - Type your name and the app will guess whether it is male or female.